SirJosh3917/EEMap/README.md

 This line of code will initialize the BlockArray so the EEMap can easily get a bitmap of any block ID at any time.
 Dont worry, this line of code applies for all EEMaps, and only has to be written once.

+Next, in your toolbox, right click on "All Windows Controls" and click "Choose Items".
+Then, hit "Browse" and find EEWorldMap.dll so you can add the EEMap control to your toolbox.

 #### Step 2: Choosing it's size